dskrypa/cli_command_parser/docs/_src/configuration.rst

 :allow_backtrack: Whether the parser is allowed to backtrack or not when a Positional parameter follows a parameter with variable :class:`.Nargs`, and not enough arguments are available to fulfil that Positional's requirements (default: True)
-:option_name_mode: How the default long form that is added for Option/Flag/Counter/etc. Parameters should handle underscores/dashes.
-See :class:`.OptionNameMode` for more details.
-Defaults to using underscores to match the attribute name.
+:option_name_mode: How the default ``--long-form`` option string that is added for Option/Flag/Counter/etc. Parameters should handle underscores/dashes.
+See :class:`.OptionNameMode` for more details about the values that can be used.
+  Defaults to replacing underscores in the attribute name with dashes.
 May be overridden on a per-Parameter basis with :ref:`parameters:Options:name_mode`.
 :reject_ambiguous_pos_combos: [EXPERIMENTAL] Whether ambiguous combinations of positional choices should result in an :class:`.AmbiguousParseTree` error.
 Defaults to False.
 Some combinations of positional parameter choices may pass this check, but still be problematic during parsing.
 Since this is still experimental, there may be false positives.